Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/Chuck-Norris-Joke.md

 ```
 # Installation

-Just Import the code above, you can test it with `!chuck` command ( don't forget to Enable it ).
+Just Import the code above In Streamer.bot (top left import button) .
+Copy the Import Code and paste it into the `Import String` field .
+You can test it with `!chuck` command ( don't forget to Enable it ).
 You can off course set that action to a Channel Point Reward.
 ( API key should work, but if you encounter issue ( rate-limit ) you can get your own there : https://rapidapi.com/matchilling/api/chuck-norris ( free )

 # Configuration